eviatejs/docs/content/en/app.md

 # Middlewares

-Middlewares in engine are functions which return `EviateMiddlewareResponse` which has `ctx` object which would be passed to next middleware for more check out `Middleware`
+Middlewares in eviate are functions which return `EviateMiddlewareResponse` which has `ctx` object which would be passed to next middleware for more check out `Middleware`

 ```ts
 cors(ctx) => basicAuth(ctx) => logger(ctx)